 Here are a few of the things you should check when testing a secondhand wheel:

-Secondhand wheels are also a great choice because they have been broken in.
-Electric wheels that have been used before are a lot more responsive to clay and shaping.
-However, you do need to be careful and ensure that the machine is in working condition.
+Although secondhand Wheels have been broken in and can be more responsive to clay and shaping, you do need to be careful and ensure that the machine is in working condition.

 What else should you look out for?